marioaldayuz/RetellAI-Web-Widget/README.md

 # Retell AI Widget - Secure Implementation

-A beautiful, embeddable voice call widget for Retell AI with enterprise-grade security and production-ready deployment configurations.
+A beautiful, embeddable voice call widget for Retell AI with enterprise-grade security and production-ready deployment configurations that work with **ANY domain**.

 ## 🔒 Security Features